Curricular Practical Training (CPT)

 CPT Application Process:

 OIS provides you with an online CPT session that you can complete at your convenience.
-Once you complete the online CPT session, you are asked to take a short quiz at the end of the session.
+Once you complete the online CPT session, you need to log on to Moodle and click the 'Projects' tab to enter the CPT module and take the quiz.
 You'll need to pass this quiz and print the results page.
-(See orientation for further information).
+If you don't see the CPT module under your 'Projects' tab, email email@example.com.

 Once you have completed the online CPT session and passed the quiz, please take the following steps: